PaulsonLab/TorchSISSO/README.md

-# Torch-SISSO
+# TorchSISSO

-Implementation of Sure Independence Screening and Sparsifying Operator (SISSO) algorithm in python using PyTorch.
+Implementation of Sure Independence Screening and Sparsifying Operator (SISSO) algorithm in Python using PyTorch.

 # SISSO